What You Need to Know About Hunting in New Zealand

 Have you got game?

 Hunting in New Zealand is a way of getting outdoors surrounded by stunning scenery and helping with the conservation effort in New Zealand.
 When we pesky humans started migrating to New Zealand, we introduced a whole bunch of species that are a pest to the natural ecological environment, as well as farming and forestry.
 With no natural predators to these game species in New Zealand, there is a vast amount of game to hunt in New Zealand.

-Hunting independently in New Zealand needs to be planned well in advance of arrival, as you need a visitor’s firearms licence before you can apply for the New Zealand hunting licences.
-So the best option for backpackers who want to try a spot of hunting is to go with a qualified New Zealand licence holder.
+Hunting independently in New Zealand needs to be planned well in advance of arrival, as you need a visitor’s firearms license before you can apply for the New Zealand hunting licenses.
+So the best option for backpackers who want to try a spot of hunting is to go with a qualified New Zealand license holder.
 This could mean your WWOOFing host, as hunting is a popular sport among farmers in New Zealand, or it could mean going with a commercial operator for a specialised hunting experience.

 How to get into hunting in New Zealand

 There are a few ways you can learn how to hunt or enjoy a hunting experience in New Zealand as an overseas visitor.

 - Join a local hunting club – Once you have settled down in a town or city in New Zealand, look up the local hunting clubs online.
 Chances are you will meet experienced hunters who can teach you some skills.